yesihaveidea/myrtille/DOCUMENTATION.md

 If you wish to create your own MFA adapter, `Myrtille.Services.Contracts` contains the interfaces you need.

 ## Enterprise Mode
-When enabled, the enterprise mode authenticates users against a domain and allows administrators to create hosts connections which can be restricted to the security groups the authenticated users belongs to.
+When enabled, the enterprise mode authenticates users against a domain and allows administrators to create hosts connections (which can be restricted to the security groups the authenticated users belongs to).

+Hosts are presented into a simple dashboard and can be connected in 1 click.

 **CAUTION** This requires the myrtille machine to have joined the domain or be able to resolve the domain controller FQDN or IP.

 The enterprise mode provides the following additional features: